cipherowl-ai/AddrMint/README.md

 - **Reproducible Generation**: Using the same seed always produces identical addresses
 - **Visual Progress Bar**: Real-time progress indication for large generation tasks
 - **File Output**: Direct output to file with the `--output` parameter
-- **Hash Prefixing**: Option to prefix each address with a short SHA-256 hash using `--generate-hash`
+- **Hash Prefixing**: Option to prefix each address with a base62-encoded xxHash64 hash using `--generate-hash`
 - **Concurrent Generation**: Efficiently utilizes all available CPU cores
 - **Memory Efficient**: Designed to handle extremely large generation tasks with minimal memory usage
 - **Cross-Platform**: Builds available for Linux, Windows, and macOS (via `make build-all`)